|Whole Grain 100||

 Wheat berries, like most whole grains, are an excellent source of dietary fiber -- which promotes digestive health; helps lower blood cholesterol and blood sugar levels; aids in weight management and encourages regular bowel movements, according to MayoClinic.com.
 The Harvard School of Public Health reports that whole grains, such as wheat berries, contain plant estrogens or phytoestrogens that may reduce your risk of developing certain types of cancers -- particularly in conjunction with minerals found in whole wheat -- such as magnesium, selenium, copper, and manganese.

-Soft white wheat is grown in the south, Arkansas produces some of the countries best soft wheat.
+Soft white wheat is grown in the south.
+Arkansas produces some of the countries best soft wheat.
 Soft white wheat is used to make pastry flour.
 Whole grain flour is not just for bread, if you mill your own flour, you will want to bake cookies, cakes, pies and all of these products need a grain that will produce a tender final product.

-Soft white wheat does not have very enough gluten to make bread but it's ideal for cakes or other tender products.
+Soft white wheat doesn't have enough gluten to make bread but it's ideal for cakes or other tender products.
 Soft white wheat berries are higher in starch which means the endosperm is larger.
 When the berry is milled, it's very light, silky and low in gluten perfect for tender baked products.
 The grain has a milder taste for those who do not prefer the robust flavor of the hard wheat berries.
 The soft white berries have less protein and more carbohydrates.

 The health benefits for soft white are the same for any whole grain, the big advantage is you can make a cookie and it will have less calories than one made with all purpose flour.
 The reason is since the cookie is made with a whole grain, it has the bran and the germ in the flour.
 The bran will fill you up but go thru your system to help keep your regular.
 Not bad for a cookie!